-G. Select eight #0003 M3 flat washers, two #0019 M3 hex locknuts, four #0077 M3 x 30 socket head bolts, two #0185 front tail boom clamp halves, and two #115-20 M5 x 20 hex spacers.
+G. Select eight #0003 M3 flat washers, two #0019 M3 hex locknuts, four #0077 M3 x 30 socket head bolts, two #0186 front tail boom clamp halves, and two #115-20 M5 x 20 hex spacers.
 Examine the drawing and note the hardware securing the front tail boom clamp halves to the main frame.
 Two of the four bolts are secured with lock nuts while the remaining two bolts thread into hex spacers that will eventually support the rear of the canopy.
+These two must have Loctite applied on the threads.
 The position for each hex spacer is important.
 Viewing the left main frame (directly from the side), note the four holes used for mounting the tail boom.
 An M3 x 30 bolt and M3 washer will be inserted from this side in each hole except the upper left one.
 Viewing the right main frame, you will note that only the upper right hole will have a bolt inserted from the right side.
 In all positions, an M3 washer is always used next to the side frame.
+Leave all bolts loose.